boostercloud/booster/CONTRIBUTING.md

   - Command
   - etc…

-This is a dependency graph that shows the dependencies among all packages:
+This is a dependency graph that shows the dependencies among all packages, including the application using Booster:
 ![Booster packages dependencies](docs/img/packages-dependencies.png)

 ## How Can I Contribute?